ajcr/jinx/README.md

 # Jinx

-A work-in-progress interpreter for the J programming language.
+A work-in-progress interpreter for the J programming language, built on top of NumPy.

-Currently supports many features that are central to J, including:
+Supports many features that are central to J, including:
 - Multidimensional arrays of integers and floats.
 - Many primitive verbs (e.g. `+`, `%:`, `,`, ...), adverbs (`/`, `~`, ...) and conjunctions (`"`, `@:`, ...).
 - Correct monadic and dyadic application of verbs of different ranks.
 - Obverses.
-- Verb trains (hooks and forks).
+- Trains (hooks and forks).

-This allows some fairly complicated tacit expressions to be evaluated.

 ## Examples

 Start the interactive shell with `jinx`.
-As is usual in J, the shell prompt is four spaces, so commands appear indented.
+The shell prompt is four spaces, so commands appear indented.

 - The "trapping rainwater" problem (solution from [here](https://mmapped.blog/posts/04-square-joy-trapped-rain-water)):
 ```j